SpatialCrafter: Unleashing the Imagination of Video Diffusion Models for Scene Reconstruction from Limited Observations: Related Work

 \subsection{Controllable Video Generation}

 While recent text-to-video diffusion models have achieved remarkable progress, they inherit the controllability limitations of their text-to-image counterparts, often requiring additional conditioning mechanisms to align generated videos with user intent.
 Several works~\cite{wang2024videocomposer,guo2023animatediff,hu2024animateanyone,xu2024magicanimate} have been carried out to introduce a variety of conditions into video generation models.
 Recently, attention has focused on controlling the camera motion of the video.
 Some approaches~\cite{guo2023animatediff,sun2024dimensionx} employs motion-specific training for predefined camera movements, though this framework struggles with complex trajectory synthesis.
-Some methods~\cite{wang2023motionctrl, he2024cameractrl,xu2024camco} enable more complex camera control by parameterizing the camera trajectory and injecting it into a pre-trained video diffusion model via a trainable camera encoder.
-MotionCtrl~\cite{wang2023motionctrl} controls camera and object motions independently through learnable adapters, while CameraCtrl~\cite{he2024cameractrl} introduces Plücker embeddings for accurate 6-DoF camera pose representation.
-AC3D~\cite{bahmani2024ac3d} optimizes the pose adjustment scheme to accelerate convergence and limits the injection of camera features to specific locations.
-ViewCrafter~\cite{yu2024viewcrafter} and ReconX~\cite{liu2024reconx} pushes this direction by enabling pixel-accurate view compositing through point-based rendering formulation.
+Some methods~\cite{wang2023motionctrl, he2024cameractrl, he2025cameractrl, xu2024camco, bahmani2024ac3d} enable more complex camera control by parameterizing the camera trajectory and injecting it into a pre-trained video diffusion model via a trainable camera encoder.
+Another line of work~\cite{yu2024viewcrafter, liu2024reconx, you2024nvs, ren2025gen3c} advances this direction by enabling pixel-accurate view compositing through a point-based rendering approach.